allisonhorst/palmerpenguins/README.md

 ## Installation

-Or install the development version from GitHub with:
+Install the development version from GitHub with:

 ```
 # install.packages("devtools")